dotkernel/dot-data-fixtures/README.md

 ## Creating fixtures

-When creating a new fixture we have 2 requirements:
+When creating a new fixture, we have two requirements:

 - Fixtures should be created in the folder we configured earlier: `data/doctrine/fixtures`
 - Fixtures should implement `FixtureInterface` and have a `load` method.
-- Create a new php file and copy the below code-block.
+- Create a new PHP file and copy the below code-block.

 ### Example